 Under the ECTS, one credit corresponds to the student workload required to successfully complete the course modules, and these credits can be accumulated and transferred.

-All Spanish universities also award masters and graduate degrees specific to each university.
-These ‘non-official degrees’ or maestrias – non-official degree, Magister or non-official master, or Expert Master – are awarded by individual universities, do not give access to PhD courses and are usually not recognised outside of Spain.
+All Spanish universities also award non-official masters (Magister) and graduate (maestrias) degrees specific to each university.
+These are awarded by individual universities, do not give access to PhD courses and are usually not recognised outside of Spain.
 However, they are often linked to specialised sectors and therefore can be very useful in gaining employment in Spain.

 Exchange programmes, grants and scholarships in Spain

 Spain has fewer scholarship opportunities than other European countries.
 It is signed up to the Eurasmus+ programme, an EU initiative which allows students from the EU and elsewhere in the world to study in other countries.
 American students may be able to study in Spain on a grant through the Fulbright US Student programme.
-You can search for scholarships across Spanish universities on the Internationalization of the Spanish Higher Education Unit’s scholarship database and look at individual university websites.
+You can find information on scholarships to study in Spain on the Spanish Ministry of Education website as well as by looking at the scholarships and funding section on individual university websites.
 If you’re already enrolled in an university abroad, ask your university about any exchange programmes.

 Applying to a Spanish university